-ADMISSION REQUIREMENTS FOR ADULT DEGREE PROGRAMS
+ADMISSION REQUIREMENTS FOR ADULT DEGREE PROGRAMS (COHORT-BASED MAJORS)

-- 1. Evidence of a personal faith in Jesus Christ and a consistent Christian life-style. - 2.
-Sixty semester hours (90 quarter hours) transferable credit from accredited colleges or universities.
+- Evidence of a personal faith in Jesus Christ and a consistent Christian life-style. - Sixty semester hours (90 quarter hours) transferable credit from accredited colleges or universities.
 Courses with minimum grades of C-, and course numbers over 100 are generally acceptable.
 An Associate of Arts degree from an accredited college may fulfill this requirement. - 3.
 A writing sample that demonstrates the competency required to function in this program. - 4.
-Personal and professional references.
+Personal and professional references. - \$50 Application fee.

-Call to schedule an information session with an Admissions Counselor at 503.375.7590 or 800.764.1383.
+Call to schedule an information session with an Admissions Counselor at 800.764.1383.